Top 10 Rules for Billboard Advertising

 1. Target Your Audience

 As part of the design process, get into the head of your customer base.
 Think about what kinds of ads will reach them.
-Putting a face on your audience will help you make vital decisions about the design and placement of your ads.
+Putting a face on your audience will help you make vital decisions about your ads’ design and placement.

 2. Curb Boredom

-Entertain your billboard audience.
-Let your billboard spark their imagination and encourage them to seek out more information about your business.
+Entertain your audience.
+Let your message spark imagination and encourage customers to seek out more information about your business.
+Creative billboards win.

 3. Think Bigger

-Sometimes the hardest facet of creating a billboard ad is thinking about the scale of the images and text.
+Sometimes the most challenging facet of creating a billboard ad is thinking about the scale of the images and text.
 You have to keep in mind that views of the billboard will often be at a distance of 500 feet or more.
-The text will have to be at least a foot tall and spacing between words and lines must be increased.
+The words will have to be at least a foot tall, and the spacing between words and lines increased.